triplean/securityhelpy_fl/README.md

 ## FAQ
 **Can I contribute with the guides?**
-I'm currently working on it.
-With the release of 2.0 i will create a tool for contributing wit guides.
+Not yet, but i have plans on doing some kind of utility for contributing.

 **Is Mac/Iphone supported?**
 I don't plan on adding any kind of support to Mac or Iphone.
 You can compile by yourself the app, but **I will not attend issues that occur on Mac/Iphone.**